jdegrave/backend-dev-nodejs/lectures/02-command-line/homework02.md

 ### Further Reading

-Please read through the Viking Code School article, [Git For Ages 4 And Up (Youtube)](https://youtu.be/1ffBJ4sVUb4).
+Please watch [Git For Ages 4 And Up (Youtube)](https://youtu.be/1ffBJ4sVUb4).
 This is a really wonderful video that explains how git works in very basic and illustrative terms.

 ### Exercise 1